-Hi, I’m Angela and I have been a Board member at Challenge since February 2014 and am a member of the Finance sub-committee.
-I’m originally from Christchurch and my background is Operations Management in the Health Sector.
-I am a registered medical laboratory scientist with the Medical Sciences Council of New Zealand and have a Bachelor’s Degree in Science: Chemistry, and a Masters of Business Administration from Victoria University of Wellington.
-In my last 15 years in laboratory management I have gained extensive experience in human resource and financial management.
-My current day job is managing several public health and reference microbiology laboratories for the Institute of Environmental Science and Research (ESR) in Porirua.
-I strongly believe in the value of a community working together to support our young people.
-It is a privilege to be involved with Challenge and help give as many young people as possible the opportunity to reach their full potential.
-I also enjoy playing tennis, handcrafts, and walking around Wellington’s beautiful hills
+Angela has a background in operations management in the Health Sector.
+Angela joined the board in February 2014.
+Angela is a registered medical laboratory scientist with the Medical Sciences Council of New Zealand and has a Bachelor’s Degree in Science, Chemistry and a Masters of Business Administration from Victoria University of Wellington.
+Angela has experience in human resource and financial management.
+Angela strong believes in the value of a community working together to support our young people.
+Angela feels privileged to be involved with Challenge and help give as many young people as possible the opportunity to reach their full potential.

 James van Schie joined the Challenge 2000 Trust Board in March 2017 having previously worked for Challenge as Business Manager from 2010 – 2012.
-James has held leadership and management positions in commercial, not-for-profit, and Church organisations and is presently the Executive Officer for Te Huinga o ngā Pīhopa Katorika o Aotearoa/The Catholic Bishops of NZ.
-James lives in the Hutt Valley with his wife Hannah and two young Children.
-He has a Bachelor of Business from University of Technology Sydney.
+James has held leadership and management positions in commercial, not-for-profit, and Church organisations and is currently the Executive Officer for Te Huinga o ngā Pīhopa Katorika o Aotearoa/The Catholic Bishops of NZ.
+James has a Bachelor of Business from University of Technology Sydney.

 Paul brings a decisive mix of Government and business savvy culminating in 25 years’ experience as a manager, consultant and company director with expertise in relationship management, service delivery, facilitation, training, board governance, negotiating, international marketing and leadership.
-He is currently a Director of 2 businesses – Natural Exports NZ Limited and Universal Distributors Ltd. He also partners with his wife and son in a local residential development company.
+He is currently a Director of 2 businesses – Natural Exports NZ Limited and Universal Distributors Ltd. He also operates a local residential development company.
 Paul was a social worker in the 1980s and 1990s with Catholic Social Services and the Royal NZ Foundation for the Blind.
-He is married to Tereska, has 2 grown up sons, a grandson and a long suffering supporter of the Wellington Phoenix!